ClosingBracket/osv/README.md

-Building OSv is as easy as using the shell script `./scripts/build` that orchestrates the build process by delegating to the main [makefile](https://github.com/cloudius-systems/osv/blob/master/Makefile) to build the kernel and by using number of Python scripts like [module.py](https://github.com/cloudius-systems/osv/blob/master/scripts/module.py) to build application and *fuse* it together with the kernel into a final image placed at `./build/release/usr.img` (or `./build/$(arch)/usr.img` in general).
+Building OSv is as easy as using the shell script `./scripts/build` that orchestrates the build process by delegating to the main [makefile](https://github.com/cloudius-systems/osv/blob/master/Makefile) to build the kernel and by using number of Python scripts like `./scripts/module.py` to build application and *fuse* it together with the kernel into a final image placed at `./build/release/usr.img` (or `./build/$(arch)/usr.img` in general).
-Please note that *building an application* does not necessarily mean building from sources as in many cases the application binaries would be located on and copied from the Linux build machine (see [this Wiki page](https://github.com/cloudius-systems/osv/wiki/Running-unmodified-Linux-executables-on-OSv) for details).
+Please note that *building an application* does not necessarily mean building from sources as in many cases the application binaries would be located on and copied from the Linux build machine using the shell script `./scripts/manifest_from_host.sh` (see [this Wiki page](https://github.com/cloudius-systems/osv/wiki/Running-unmodified-Linux-executables-on-OSv) for details).

-The `build` shell script can be used as the examples below illustrate:
+The shell script `build` can be used as the examples below illustrate:
 ```bash
 # Create default image that comes with command line and REST API server
 ./scripts/build